Fluffy Strawberry Protein Pancakes

 Why You’ll Love This Recipe

-• Gluten-free and refined sugar-free.
+- Gluten-free (made with GF all-purpose flour) and refined sugar-free.

-• It’s super quick, easy, and can be made in advance and reheated.
+- It’s super quick, easy, and can be made in advance and reheated.

-• The toppings and mix-ins are flexible.
+- The toppings and mix-ins are flexible.
 You can use any fresh fruit or pancake topping.

 Ingredients

-• Egg: You’ll use a whole egg for this recipe.
+- Egg: You’ll use a whole egg for this recipe.
 Make sure it’s room temperature.

-• Fresh Strawberries: These wouldn’t be strawberry pancakes without them!
+- Fresh Strawberries: These wouldn’t be strawberry pancakes without them!
 Feel free to use a different berry.
+You can also use freeze-dried strawberries if you’re making these for meal prep.
+See my notes below for tips on this swap.

-Step 3: Drop batter.
+Step 4: Drop batter.
 Using 1/4 cup of batter per pancake, drop the batter onto the hot griddle, leaving space between each pancake.

-Step 4: Cook.
+Step 5: Cook.
 Cook the pancakes on one side until bubbles begin to surface and pop (about 3 to 4 minutes).
 Then, flip each pancake onto the opposite side and cook until they are lightly browned and cooked through (1 to 2 minutes).
 Serve with pure maple syrup and more strawberries.

 Recipe Tips

-• Be careful not to overmix your batter.
+- Be careful not to overmix your batter.
 For tender and fluffy pancake, mix it until combined and then drop onto the griddle asap.

-• Be sure to grease your griddle sufficiently and let it heat up thoroughly to keep the pancakes from sticking.
+- Be sure to grease your griddle sufficiently and let it heat up thoroughly to keep the pancakes from sticking.

-• Grease your skillet with butter or ghee for richer flavor and deeper color.
+- Grease your skillet with butter or ghee for richer flavor and deeper color.

 Variations